teyrana/recipe/greek_baked_fish_with_tomatoes_and_onions.md

 Greek Baked Fish With Tomatoes and Onions

 If you have traveled in the Greek Islands, chances are you have had this fish.
 Use a white-fleshed fish that will stand up to the robust flavors in the tomato sauce.
-From the Monterey Bay Aquarium’s list of best choices I recommend Pacific cod or halibut, black cod or striped bass.
-From the “Good Alternatives” list I recommend Mahi Mahi from United States waters.
+From the Monterey Bay Aquariums list of best choices I recommend Pacific cod or halibut, black cod or striped bass.
+From the Good Alternatives list I recommend Mahi Mahi from United States waters.

 Serves: 4